Managed, remote, or local training

 .
 If your agent is running on a machine without an advanced GPU (this includes most personal computers and production servers), use SkyPilotBackend

-class, and once initialized, the client interacts with them in the exact same way.
+class and the client interacts with all three in the exact same way.
 Under the hood, SkyPilotBackend

 configures a remote machine equipped with a GPU to run LocalBackend